EricMFink/DataTrespass/Drafts/preemption.md

 modified: 2025-07-08
 ---

-# Federal Law Preempts the NCPPA and Other State Data Trespass Laws to the Extent that They Impose Liability on Employees for Conduct Protected Under the National Labor Relations Act
+# Federal Law Preempts the NCPPA as Applied to Employee Conduct Protected Under the National Labor Relations Act

 ## NLRA Preemption